dSunny90/SendingState/README.md

 You can implement `Presentable` directly for custom state holders, but if you also need observation, `BindingStore` is the natural starting point.

 When you need to store heterogeneous `BindingStore` instances in a single collection, use `AnyBindingStore` to erase the concrete type — similar to how `AnyKeyPath` erases a key path's root and value types.

+### EventSendable:

+1. In views that handle user input (buttons, views with gestures), conform to `EventSendingProvider`
+2. Use `EventForwarder` blocks to declare which events trigger which actions
+3. In your view controller or interactor, conform to `ActionHandlingProvider` and handle actions centrally
+4. Use `aView.ss.addActionHandler(to: self.interactor)` to connect the flow

+Your business logic is now cleanly separated and elegantly handled.

 ---